nubenetes/awesome-kubernetes/docs/yaml.md

 - [abhisheksaini.hashnode.dev: YAML For Data Representation?](https://abhisheksaini.hashnode.dev/yaml-for-representation) YAML is a better option than JSON when comes to representation of Data
 - [boxunix.com: A Better Way of Organizing Your Kubernetes Manifest Files 🌟](https://boxunix.com/2020/05/15/a-better-way-of-organizing-your-kubernetes-manifest-files/)
 - [opensource.com: Make YAML as easy as it looks](https://opensource.com/article/21/9/yaml-cheat-sheet) YAML looks simple so why is it so hard to write?
 Learn the two secrets to YAML success.
+- [javascript.plainenglish.io: Everything You Need To Know About YAML Files](https://javascript.plainenglish.io/everything-you-need-to-know-about-yaml-files-5423358cc5c9) Learning about YAML gives you an advantage over your peers since it literally makes programming and configuring cloud computing resources easier.

 ### YAML anchors and aliases
 - [yaml.org: Anchors and Aliases](https://yaml.org/spec/1.2/spec.html#id2765878)